Links on Android Authority may earn us a commission. Learn more.

-In the example above, T-Mobile can be considered a host operator because it’s supporting the smaller carrier.
+In the example above, T-Mobile can be considered a host operator because it supports the smaller carrier.
 Host operators highlight the idea that MVNOs can take on a variety of structures.
 Some, like Mint, are independent companies, while others are owned by their host operator.
-Verizon is behind Visible, T-Mobile is behind Metro, and AT&T is behind Cricket Wireless to name a few.
+Verizon is behind Visible, T-Mobile is behind Metro, and AT&T is behind Cricket Wireless, to name a few.

-These examples also highlight the fact that many MVNOs rely on a single network for service, but a few special cases give you the ability to choose between networks.
-Take Google Fi — it regularly switches between T-Mobile, Sprint, and US Cellular for the strongest signal available.
+These examples also highlight that many MVNOs rely on a single network for service, but a few special cases bring multiple carriers into the mix.
+Take Google Fi — it regularly switches between T-Mobile and UScellular for the strongest signal available.

 What are the pros and cons of an MVNO?

-Starting with the positives, MVNOs often cost less than the big three networks and they target a no-contract, prepaid market.
-That makes it very easy to switch carriers and grab the best prices available.
+Starting with the positives, MVNOs often cost less than the big three networks, and they target a no-contract, prepaid market.
+That makes switching carriers and grabbing the best prices available is very easy.
 Some carriers, like Boost Mobile, offer special plans that reduce costs the longer you stick with them — so the freedom to choose is a valuable incentive.

-Unfortunately, the fact that MVNOs piggyback on other networks can be one of the biggest problems.
-It’s beneficial in terms of cost, but when the host operator is under stress the MVNO may suffer.
-T-Mobile’s first obligation is to its direct customers, so you might find yourself deprioritized until the load lightens.
+Unfortunately, MVNOs piggybacking on other networks can also be the main problem.
+They’re beneficial in terms of cost, but when the host operator is under stress, the MVNO may suffer.
+T-Mobile’s first obligation is to direct customers, so you might find yourself deprioritized until the load lightens.

 You might also find that you don’t get quite as much nationwide coverage on an MVNO.
 This is because not all carriers are subject to the same roaming agreements, so your signal may cut out where another option would rely on roaming instead.